-Name, Principal Occupation for Past Five Years and Directorships Nominees for election at the Annual Meeting (Class of 2024): Age Since HAROLD M. STRATTON II 73 1994 Chairman of the Board of Directors of STRATTEC since February 1999 (Non-Executive Chairman since September 2012).
+Name, Principal Occupation for Past Five Years and Directorships Nominees for election at the Annual Meeting (Class of 2024): Age Director Since HAROLD M. STRATTON II 73 1994 Chairman of the Board of Directors of STRATTEC since February 1999 (Non-Executive Chairman since September 2012).
 Chief Executive Officer of STRATTEC from February 1999 until August 31, 2012.
 President of STRATTEC from October 2004 to December 31, 2009.
 President and Chief Executive Officer of STRATTEC from February 1995 to February 1999.
-Director and Chairman of the Finance and Risk Management Committee and a member of the Compensation and Executive Development and Nominating and Governance Committees of Twin Disc Inc. Mr. Stratton has gained extensive experience and skills through his activities as an executive of STRATTEC and its predecessor for a period of over 25 years ending in 2012, including experience related to strategic planning, operations, corporate communication and sales and marketing.
+Director and member of the Audit and Compensation and Executive Development Committees of Twin Disc Inc. Mr. Stratton has gained extensive experience and skills through his activities as an executive of STRATTEC and its predecessor for a period of over 25 years ending in 2012, including experience related to mergers and acquisitions, strategic planning, operations, corporate communication and sales and marketing.
 As a result, Mr. Stratton has obtained a deep knowledge and understanding of our business, industry and strategies, all of which led to the conclusion that he should serve as a director of STRATTEC.
 THOMAS W. FLORSHEIM, JR. 63 2012